NES Label Variants: Red Labels, Seal Changes, and Price Differences

 The White/Gold Seal

-While the wording change made the seal easier to read, the focus shifted from gameplay quality to basic hardware compatibility.
+• The wording change made the seal clearer.
+But the focus shifted from gameplay quality to basic hardware compatibility.

 Red-Top Labels: The Canadian Connection & Classic NES Series

 The answer isn’t as simple as “they’re Canadian.”
 While many red-label games were distributed in Canada, not all are exclusive to that region.
-In fact, Nintendo’s “Classic Series” reprints—released in the U.S. and Canada—also featured red-tinted packaging and updated branding to signal they were part of a legacy line.
+Nintendo’s “Classic Series” reprints in the U.S. and Canada had red-tinted packaging.
+This updated branding showed they were part of a legacy line.

 So what’s the difference?